survivejs/webpack-book/manuscript/building/01_source_maps.md

 T> The [official documentation](https://webpack.js.org/configuration/output/#output-sourcemapfilename) digs into `output` specifics.

 W> If you are using any `UglifyJsPlugin` and want source maps, you need to enable `sourceMap: true` for the plugin.
-Otherwise, the result won’t be what you might expect.
+Otherwise, the result won’t be what you expect.
 You have to do this with other plugins and loaders that emit source maps as well. *css-loader* is a good example.

 ## `SourceMapDevToolPlugin` and `EvalSourceMapDevToolPlugin`